redhat-apac-stp/rosa-with-velero/README.md

 ***

-The following scenario simulate the loss of an application and persistent volume.
+The following scenario simulate the loss and restoration of the application and persistent volume.

 Download and install the Velero CLI.
 Create a backup of an application namespace to be deleted and restored.
 Ideally this namespace should have a pod running with a persistent volume based on EFS.